 There are costs associated with bringing enforcement proceedings.

-You may also run the risk of the other party successfully asserting its IP rights against you as a counterclaim and you may have to pay damages or an injunction may even issue against you.
+You may also run the risk of the other party successfully asserting its IP rights against you as a counterclaim and you may have to pay damages, or an injunction may even be issued against you.

 Litigation can be a distraction away from your business activities and may not be favourably perceived by customers or potential investors.

 A careful cost-benefit analysis is required as to whether to enforce your IP rights against an infringer.
 You should have a clear understanding of the risks of not enforcing your IP rights as well as the risks associated with enforcing them.